Stephen IV Babonić: Between the Árpáds and Angevins

-In the 1290s, the Babonići and other leading Croatian and Slavonian noble families balanced between Andrew III of Hungary and his rivals, the Capetian House of Anjou's claim for the Hungarian–Croatian throne.
-By the second half of the decade, when their cousins Stephen (III) and Radoslav (I) died, Stephen (IV) became head of the family (Nicholas died by then) and frequently seated in Steničnjak.
+In the 1290s, the Babonići and other leading Croatian and Slavonian noble families balanced their loyalties between Andrew III of Hungary and the rival Capetian House of Anjou's claim for the Hungarian–Croatian throne.
+By the second half of the decade, when their cousins Stephen (III) and Radoslav (I) died, Stephen (IV) became head of the family (Nicholas had also died by then) and was frequently seated in Steničnjak.
 In 1299 and 1300, Stephen and his brothers sent their envoys to the Kingdom of Naples to negotiate with Charles II of Anjou.
-Meanwhile, they also swore loyalty to Andrew III in the same years, who confirmed their inherited and acquired possessions in August 1299.
+Meanwhile, they also swore loyalty to Andrew III, who confirmed their inherited and acquired possessions in August 1299.
 The king retook the castles Susedgrad, Vrbas and Glaž, but he allowed them to inherit the forts and other possessions of the late Radoslav (I), who died without male heirs.
-Andrew III also appointed Stephen as Ban of Slavonia in the same time.
-Thereafter, he styled himself "ban" until the end of his life regardless royal approval or appointment.
+Andrew III also appointed Stephen as Ban of Slavonia at that time.
+He styled himself "ban" until the end of his life regardless of royal approval or appointment.
 Andrew III expected the Babonići to be important defenders of the border, as these castles were adjacent to the territory of Hrvatin Stjepanić, who supported the Angevin claim to the throne.
-In September 1299, Charles II and Mary confirmed all rights and possessions, in addition to the hereditary title Ban of Slavonia to the four Babonić brothers – Stephen (IV), John (I), Otto and Radoslav (II) – too.
-In contrast, Antun Nekić argued the charter was not a confirmation of their possessions but a confirmation of the territory under their control, and the Babonići began to see their rule outside the framework of what was considered to the province Slavonia, which meant that the title of ban also became obsolete for them.
-In November 1299, Charles II confirmed the estates of the late Radoslav (I) to the brothers, who wanted to get all the estates of their cousin, including probably, although not mentioned, those towns that King Andrew had kept for himself, so they sent a petition to Charles II, who essentially did not care whether he would confirm them to them or not, because he owned nothing in Slavonia anyway.
+In September 1299, Charles II and Mary confirmed all rights and possessions, in addition to the hereditary title Ban of Slavonia to the four Babonić brothers – Stephen (IV), John (I), Otto and Radoslav (II).
+In contrast, Antun Nekić argued the charter was not a confirmation of their possessions but a confirmation of the territory under their control, and the Babonići began to see their rule outside the framework of what was considered the province of Slavonia, which meant that the title of ban also became obsolete for them.
+In November 1299, Charles II confirmed the estates of the late Radoslav (I) to the brothers, who wanted all the estates of their cousin, including probably, although not mentioned, those towns that King Andrew had kept for himself, so they sent a petition to Charles II, who essentially did not care whether he would confirm them to them or not, because he owned nothing in Slavonia anyway.